melissachen2000/melissachen2000.github.io/index.md

 # Hello, thanks for stopping by my website!

 My name is Melissa Chen (she/her/hers).
 I am a junior majoring in computer science and minoring in mathematics at the University of Illinois at Urbana-Champaign.
 I'm an aspiring researcher interested in artificial intelligence, bioinformatics, and computer architecture.
+My goal is to use my skills to help others in need.
 I'm also passionate about diversity and inclusion, mental health awareness, and making CS education accessible to all.

 # Experiences